a-sajjad72/Medical_OCR_SS_Tool/Readme.md

    The project contains two requirement files:

-   - `requirements.txt` – Contains a frozen environment with pinned versions.
+   - `requirements.txt` – List of all dependencies with their versions. (recommended to use)
-   - `requirements_paddle.txt` – Lists the dependency names for development.
+   - `requirements_paddle.txt` – list of key dependencies for PaddleOCR.

-   Use the appropriate file for your needs:

    ```sh
    pip install -r requirements.txt